Fresh clashes on Lesbos as Britain, France pledge to take migrants

 Hours after a Greek passenger ferry sent lifeboats to rescue 61 migrants off Lesbos, junior interior minister Yiannis Mouzalas told To Vima radio the port of "Mytilene currently has 15,000-17,000 refugees...
 The situation is on the verge of explosion."

-In Hungary, scores of migrants broke through a police line near a refugee centre and marched towards Budapest on Monday, while police in Denmark closed down a motorway in the south as crowds made for the Swedish border.
+In Hungary, which has been on the front line of the influx, scores of migrants broke through a police line near a refugee centre and marched towards Budapest on Monday, while police in Denmark closed down a motorway in the south as crowds marched towards the Swedish border.

 British Prime Minister David Cameron said his country would also do more, taking in 20,000 Syrian refugees from overflowing camps near the war-torn country's borders over the next five years.

 Germany, Europe's top migrant destination, said it expected 10,000 more people to arrive on Monday after about 20,000 came at the weekend, most of them arriving on trains from Hungary via Austria to the southern city of Munich to cheering crowds.

 Chancellor Angela Merkel, whose country is Europe's top refugee destination, hailed as "breathtaking" the warm welcome her citizens gave to the new arrivals and pledged billions more euros to house them, describing the migrant crisis as a milestone for Germany.

 "What we are experiencing now is something that will ... change our country in coming years," she said.
 "We want the change to be positive, and we believe we can accomplish that."

 Europe's top economy predicts the crisis will cost 10 billion euros ($11 billion) this year and next.
 Merkel said the federal government would contribute six billion euros for new shelters, extra police and language training in 2016.